XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 As you've probably guessed by now, fonts need to make heavy use of OpenType features in order to implement any of the Brahmic scripts.
-Every Brahmic script has got its own dedicated Unicode range:
+Every Brahmic script has got its own dedicated Unicode range.
+Below are a few examples:

 * 0x0900 - 0x097F Devanagari (128 code points)
 * 0x0980 - 0x09FF Bengali (128 code points)